suchitra-suds/MoTrPAC_wetlabfiles/tcga_platform_README.md

 2. **Data Viewing and Preprocessing:** Enable efficient visualization and preparation of datasets for downstream analysis.
 3. **Machine Learning Analysis:** Facilitate exploratory and predictive modeling using integrated datasets, with minimal setup.

-## Why Use This App?
-- **Efficiency:** Automates the complex workflows of querying, downloading, and preparing TCGA data.
-- **Visualization:** Offers intuitive tools for exploring gene-specific and clinical datasets.
-- **Integration:** Combines gene expression and clinical metadata for comprehensive analysis.
-- **Machine Learning Ready:** Provides encoded datasets and tools to train and evaluate machine learning models.
-- **User-Friendly:** Designed with a step-by-step interface for seamless navigation.

 ## Features
 1. **Data Download:**
    - Query and download gene expression, metadata, and clinical data for TCGA projects.